-- 2.1 A risk exists in not being able to deliver face-to-face HAF clubs during the Easter, summer and Christmas holiday periods if there are further local or national restrictions/ lockdowns due to Covid-19.
-The HAF co-ordination team is working with partners to ensure a remote offer is available consisting of a food hamper and activity pack in case of further restrictions. - 2.2 The Council has been awarded a grant of £795,450 to co-ordinate the delivery of the HAF programme.
-Should the Council be unable to adhere to all of the conditions as set out in the Grant Determination Letter, the Council risks being required to return the funding to the DfE (in all or in part) resulting in a loss to the Council. - 2.3 There are significant reputational risks should the Council decide not to accept the DfE HAF funding.
+- 2.1 The Council has been awarded a grant of £775,790 to co-ordinate the delivery of the HAF programme.
+Should the Council be unable to adhere to all of the conditions as set out in the Grant Determination Letter, the Council risks being required to return the funding to the DfE (in all or in part) resulting in a loss to the Council. - 2.2 There are significant reputational risks should the Council decide not to accept the DfE HAF funding.
 Failure to deliver the HAF programme would further exacerbate the problem of food poverty faced by many families and could significantly impact the health and wellbeing of children and young people during holiday periods.
 The Council also risks further reputational damage with local partners and stakeholders such as schools, academies, sports clubs and other community users and partners, if the HAF programme is not delivered.